Next Start

 2/9/2021

 These questions are very common when a Harley-Davidson check engine light stays on.
-Keep reading below for information about how to determine which trouble code is associated with the CEL.
+Keep reading below for information about how to determine which trouble code is associated with the CEL – including a handy Harley-Davidson code list!

 What Does a Check Engine Light Mean?

-An illuminated check engine light is an indication that the motorcycle’s onboard diagnostic system detects a current or historic trouble code, known as diagnostic trouble codes (DTC).
+An illuminated check engine light indicates that the motorcycle’s onboard diagnostic system detects a current or historic trouble code, known as a diagnostic trouble code (DTC).

 Once exclusive to the automotive industry, motorcycle manufacturers like Harley-Davidson rely on onboard diagnostics to assist owners and technicians when a fault occurs.